 Class 1 (earthed) equipment such as kettles, lamps and phone chargers should be PAT tested once per year.

 Class 2 equipment should be tested once every 48 months.

 Electrical equipment used by members of the public should be tested more frequently, for example at least once every 12 months.

 PAT testing is necessary to comply with health and safety regulations.
 Staff should be trained in fire safety and should be vigilant, carrying out regular visual checks.

-Trust Churches Fire with all of the fire safety requirements for your retail space.
+Trust Churches Fire & Security with all of the fire safety requirements for your retail space.
 We work hard to ensure that your staff, products, buildings and assets remain safe and secure.Get in touch